Tutorial level: basic HTML and CSS

 - Identify the CSS selector used to style the element.

 The post titles themselves are HTML headings so we will have to open the containers to find the heading tag.
-Once you identify the element, you will see it’s CSS styling in the right side of the Developer Tools area.
-You will see a live visual representation for each change you make in the element settings.
+Once you identify the element, you will see it’s CSS styling on the right side of the Developer Tools area.
+You will see a live visual representation of each change you make in the element settings.

 This will apply to each element that has this structure.
 To increase your selector’s specificity you’ll need to add more classes from the containers above the title.

 Now the color will apply only to a Block 1 that has a Module 6 with a module title and an anchor tag.
-If you want to be even more specific than this you can add an extra class to the row in Visual Composer’s page builder.
+If you want to be even more specific than this you can add an extra class to the row in the page builder.

 The CSS language needs precise directions to know where exactly to apply the changes you want.
-It can be a bit confusing at first, but once you manage to understand it’s structure, you’ll have the knowledge to make really awesome customization to your theme.
-Read more about Specificity .
+It is the so-called Specificity.

 Now that you are happy with the results, you can add the snippet in the designated custom code area of the Theme Panel.
 The Newspaper theme will automatically apply it.

-Use the techniques presented in this tutorial to discover how the websites you love are build and have fun customizing your own!
+Use the techniques presented in this tutorial to discover how the websites you love are built, and have fun customizing your own!